JoelYoung01/Templates/docs/Workflows/DeployDockerImage.md

 - Type: String
 - Example: `example.com`

+`docker_args` (Optional):

+- Description: Additional arguments to pass to the docker run command.
+- Type: String
+- Example: `-v /path/to/volume:/path/to/volume`

 ### Secrets

 You must set up the following secrets in your GitHub repository to securely store sensitive information: